 - M(O)EMS based photonic systems solutions, designing complete, functional optical, mechanical and electronic systems incorporating suitable functional micro-components, e.g. various micro-mirrors

-- Specialised high-performance laser systems, both around CTR’s HiPoLas® ultra-compact diode pumped solid-state high-power laser system or alternative lasers, with applications ranging from sensing applications to laser ignition
+- Specialised high-performance laser systems, both around SAL’s HiPoLas® ultra-compact diode pumped solid-state high-power laser system or alternative lasers, with applications ranging from sensing applications to laser ignition

 - Intelligent spectroscopic systems solutions, where research addresses both the spectroscopic hardware, from non-dispersive target sensors to MEMS-empowered spectrometers, and the spectroscopic intelligence, including multi-variate data analysis and e.g. condition-adaptive models